pykaldi/pykaldi/README.md

 To install PyKaldi from source, follow the steps given below.

-### Step 1: Clone PyKaldi Repository and Create a new Python Environment
+### Step 1: Clone PyKaldi Repository and Create a New Python Environment

 ```bash
 git clone https://github.com/pykaldi/pykaldi.git